The Importance of G.I. Joe Accessories for Collectors

 🧩 1.
 What Counts as an Accessory?

 In the world of G.I.
 Joe, an accessory is anything included with a figure that isn’t the figure itself.
-These items define the character’s role and are a huge part of collecting value.
+These items define the character’s role and significantly impact collecting value.
+Accessories can range from weapons to gear, and each piece tells a story about the character and their adventures.

 🔫 2.
 Main Categories of Accessories